Locating and Editing Factual Associations in GPT: Solving for Lambda Algebraically

 Subtracting \refeqn{normal-eq} from \refeqn{cls-normal-eq}, most terms cancel, and we obtain the update rule:

 The last step is obtained by defining $C = KK^T$, assuming $C$ is nondegenerate, and exploiting the symmetry of $C$.
-In the main paper, the column vector Lagrangian multiplier $\Lambda$ is given the variable name $v$ (without the star subscript).
-Here we also write the row vector term as $u^T = (C^{-1}k_*)^T$, so we can write simply (rearranging \refeqn{cinvk} and \refeqn{cls-soln}):
+Here we also write the row vector term as $u^T = (C^{-1}k_*)^T \in \mathbb{R}^{D}$, so we can write simply (rearranging \refeqn{cinvk} and \refeqn{cls-soln}):

-To solve for $v$, we note that \refeqn{rome2} and \refeqn{eq-constraint} form a linear system that allows both $\hat{W}$ and $v$ to be solved simultaneously if written together in block form.
-Just the last column of \refeqn{block-solution} can be computed to calculate $v$ alone.
+To solve for $\Lambda$, we note that \refeqn{rome2} and \refeqn{eq-constraint} form a linear system that allows both $\hat{W}$ and $\Lambda$ to be solved simultaneously if written together in block form.